Conservative MP Andrew Bridgen stripped of the party whip

-Conservative MP Andrew Bridgen stripped of the party whip over Covid misinformation accusation
+Conservative MP stripped of party whip after he linked Covid vaccine to Holocaust

-A Conservative MP has been stripped of the party whip after he compared the rollout of Covid vaccinations to the Holocaust.
+A Conservative MP has been stripped of the party whip after he appeared to link the rollout of Covid vaccinations to the Holocaust.

 The party’s chief whip Simon Hart said Andrew Bridgen had “crossed a line” and had “caused great offence in the process”.

-Mr Bridgen claimed that Covid vaccines were “causing serious harms” and said the programme was “the biggest crime against humanity since the holocaust”.
+Mr Bridgen claimed that Covid vaccines were “causing serious harms” and said he had been told the programme was “the biggest crime against humanity since the holocaust”.

 Join our commenting forum